Are Bananas Healthy?

 Bananas Can Support Post-Exercise Recovery

-Like many of the healthiest fruits and vegetables, bananas are also an excellent source of antioxidants.
-Now, what do antioxidants do, and how does that segue into whether bananas are healthy or not?
+Like many of the healthiest fruits and vegetables, bananas contribute antioxidants and other plant compounds.
+So, are bananas healthy or not?

 Bananas Are a Great Source of Carbohydrates